-How Can ETT Help You?
+How Can Emotional Triggers Treatment (ETT) Help You?

 Do You Get Triggered?

-When we get triggered, and the emotional brain brings past and unresolved issues into the current situation.
+When we get triggered, the emotional brain brings past and unresolved issues into the current situation.
 What we feel is real and intense.

-When the brain does not resolve or closed past trauma, new experiences that are similar in content or meaning bring out the unresolved feelings.
+When the brain does not resolve or close past trauma, new experiences that are similar in content or meaning bring out the unresolved feelings.
 The brain then focuses all of that (past and present) on what is happening now.

 This is the reason that others may seem confused about the intensity of the reaction.
 Because there is high emotion involved, reason and logic do not function properly.